 If your searched-for item is there, just click its title and you will be sent straight to its main page.

 If the item you are looking for isn’t there, enter your search once again, perhaps choosing a different word from the title.
 If still no result then I probably haven’t done rehearsal files for this piece.
 As a final check I suggest you contact me and I should be able to get it done for you.
-If sending music through the post which you want returned, a stamped, self-addressed envelope would be appreciated.
+If sending music through the post which you want returned, please enclose aa stamped, self-addressed envelope.

 NOTE: If you did the search before logging in, you won’t see the sound files; just log-in, and you should be taken back to your search results.
 If not, just use the back button on your browser.
 This should take you back to your previous search results without having to do it again.